 Latex allergy is a problem that is increasing in frequency as the use of latex increases in the general population.
+Today, it is estimated that 3% of individuals have a latex allergy.
 Reactions to latex can range from skin irritation (dermatitis), hives or welts (urticaria), trouble breathing due to swelling of the throat or chest tightness and wheezing.

 The majority of latex comes from the country of Malaysia.
 Latex comes from the Hevea Brazilinsis tree.
 The tree is cut and sap is collected like maple syrup into a bucket.
 The latex is taken to the factory and processed where various chemicals are added.
 Latex allergy was first seen in children with spina bifida.

-Frequent catheterization of the bladder can lead to sensitization to latex and some patients develop anaphylaxis, or severe reactions.
+Another way that this allergy formed is due to frequent catheterization of the bladder.
+This can lead to sensitization to latex and cause some patients to develop anaphylaxis, or severe reactions.
 Another group of patients that have reported severe allergic reactions were identified to have used latex tipped enemas.
 The catheters and enema tips were changed to silicone to avoid sensitization and to decrease the chance of causing an allergic reaction.

 As the HIV/AIDS epidemic developed, latex use increased rapidly and the preparation time for latex products was reduced.
 This led to an increase in latex protein present in latex products.
 This allowed individuals to have more exposure to latex protein and vulnerable individuals began to have serious reactions.

 Because latex is found in so many places and in so many products, a latex allergic patient should take a daily antihistamine, which may help reduce the intensity of a reaction.

 It is important to carry an antihistamine with you like diphenhydramine (Benadryl), possibly prednisone and if a systemic reaction (life threatening reaction) is possible, then also Epinephrine.